-\Cref{fig:control_accuracy} shows the pulse sequences and experimental results on the $l$~coupler module demonstrating the controllability of the detuning and coupling to the target CPW mode.
-Color plots in \cref{fig:control_accuracy}~(b) show the $l$~qubit eigenfrequencies depending on the top and bottom flux biases, which are reconstructed from the rotational phase in the fixed-duration Ramsey experiments with $36$~ns delay time shown in \cref{fig:control_accuracy}~(a).
+\Cref{fig:control_accuracy} shows the pulse sequences and experimental results on the $l$~coupler module, demonstrating the controllability of the detuning and coupling to the target CPW mode.
+Color plots in \cref{fig:control_accuracy}~(b) show the $l$~qubit eigenfrequencies depending on the top and bottom flux biases, which are reconstructed from the rotational phase in the fixed-duration Ramsey experiments with a $36$~ns delay time, shown in \cref{fig:control_accuracy}~(a).
 The contours in \cref{fig:control_accuracy}~(b) correspond to CPW mode frequencies.
-The white dot corresponds to the flux biases on the idle condition.
-Color plots in \cref{fig:control_accuracy}~(d) show the vacuum Rabi oscillation between the $l$~qubits and the target CPW mode ($m=50$), where we make the $l$~qubits degenerate to the target CPW mode while sweeping the coupling strength between them linearly from $0$ to $4$~MHz shown in \cref{fig:control_accuracy}~(b).
-The top plots of \cref{fig:control_accuracy}~(d) show the difference between actual coupling strengths observed in the vacuum Rabi oscillation and the target coupling strengths, where we observe $\sim 10~\mathrm{kHz}$ discrepancy.
-Note that the maximum coupling strength is limited by the capacitive coupling strength between TCQs and a CPW, and is not a fundamental limitation of the TCQ-based interconnects.
+The white dot corresponds to the flux biases at the idle condition.
+Color plots in \cref{fig:control_accuracy}~(d) show the vacuum Rabi oscillation between the $l$~qubits and the target CPW mode ($m=50$), where we make the $l$~qubits degenerate with the target CPW mode while sweeping the coupling strength linearly from $0$ to $4$~MHz, as shown in \cref{fig:control_accuracy}~(b).
+The top plots of \cref{fig:control_accuracy}~(d) show the calibration error in the coupling strengths, which is approximately $10~\mathrm{kHz}$.

+Note that the maximum coupling strength is limited by the capacitive coupling between the TCQs and the CPW and is not a fundamental limitation of the TCQ-based interconnects.
 Since our methodology of state transfer allows the ratio of the maximum coupling strength to the CPW FSR to be up to $0.15$~\cite{PhysRevApplied.22.024006, Chang_Remote_2020}, we can expect to achieve higher state transfer fidelity by increasing the maximum coupling while maintaining the current CPW length.